islambayoumy/Python-Data-Structure/README.md

 Implementation of Doubly LinkedList with most common methods using **Python 3** & their unit-tests using **Pytest** framework.

+Run the same steps for Singly LinkedList above (change --cov=LinkedList to --cov=DoublyLinkedList).

+## Circular LinkedList

+Implementation of Circular LinkedList with most common methods using **Python 3** & their unit-tests using **Pytest** framework.

-Run the same steps for Singly LinkedList above.
+Run the same steps for Singly LinkedList above (change --cov=LinkedList to --cov=CircularLinkedList).

+You can just extend the Singly LinkedList class and overwrite it's methods as it's just a special case of the Singly LinkedList